sahlaouiahmed/ILovePizza/README.md

 ***
 I Love Pizza is a website for pizza lovers, where they can place orders for free delivery to their residential address or book a table for them to spend some funny time at our restaurant.
 I Love Pizza focuses a lot on the quality of the pizza provided to the customer and on making him happy and satisfied.

+The live link can be found here : https://sahlaouiahmed.github.io/FirstProject/

 The website is an interface between us and our customers, as it displays all the types of our pizza.
 Our most requested pizza, all other types of pizza, a "About us" section, a section for customer comments, a section for orders and a section to book a table if the customer wants to visit us and enjoy our most delicious pizzas.

 ![home page](assets/media/myWebsite.png)